Venice Art Biennale 2017 “Viva Arte Viva” | Core Exhibition at Arsenale

 Naufus Ramírez-Figueroa, Third Lung, 2017.
 The Pavilion of Shamans.
 Photo © Inexhibit.

 Heidi Bucher, Various works, 1974-1978.
 The Dionysian Pavilion.
 Photo © Inexhibit

 Zilia Sánchez, Las Troyanas, 1987-97.The Dionysian Pavilion.
 Photo © Inexhibit

 The Pavilion of Colors.
-The back wall of the Corderie is completely filled by an installation of the Chilean artist Sheila Hicks who, by stacking hundreds of giant wads made of colored natural fibers, created a space at the same time inviting and estranging.
+The back wall of the Corderie is completely filled by an installation of American artist Sheila Hicks who, by stacking hundreds of giant wads made of colored natural fibers, created a space at the same time inviting and estranging.
 The last chapter, The Pavilion of Time and Infinity, expresses a “new-metaphysical” approach to art through the work of artists – such as Liliana Porter and Alicja Kwade – who investigate the difference between reality and representation, the definition of space-time dimensions, and the coexistence of different “times” in a single piece of art.

 Sheila Hicks, Escalade Beyond Chromatic Lands, 2016-2017.
 The Pavilion of Colors.
 Photo © Inexhibit.

 Liliana Porter, El hombre con el hacha y otras situaciones breves.
 The Pavilion of Time and Infinity.
 Photo © Inexhibit

 Liu Jianhua, Square.
 The Pavilion of Time and Infinity.
 Photo © Inexhibit

 Alicja Kwade, WeltenLinie, 2017.
 The Pavilion of Time and Infinity.
 Photo © Inexhibit